DelusionalOptimist/delusionaloptimist.github.io/content/posts/userspace-security-ptrace.md

 A very basic use case of ptrace is to trace syscalls, as seen with strace.
 Let's try to understand how it works.
 If you're new to syscall internals, I've included a link in additional references that helped me understand how they are executed.

 So, there are two ways a tracer can initialize a trace.
 * By attaching to some already running process.
-Here the tracer sends a `PTRACE_ATTACH` request and waits(man wait) for the tracee to stop.
+Here the tracer sends a `PTRACE_ATTACH` request and [waits](https://man7.org/linux/man-pages/man2/wait.2.html) for the tracee to stop.
 It can also send a `PTRACE_SEIZE` without stopping the process.
 Though for security, there are limitations to which processes a tracer can attach and modify, implemented with Linux DAC, capabilities and LSMs.
 * By forking and executing the process to be traced as it's child.
 Here, the child process is required to send a `PTRACE_TRACEME` request before TRAP-ping itself, thereby allowing a waiting parent to take control.
 The tracer then creates a `PTRACE_SYSCALL` or similar request allowing the tracee to continue execution.

 There are a few other complexities relating to `PTRACE_EVENT*`s involved when attaching to an existing process but the tracing loop remains the same.
 We'll be working with the latter for making our examples generic.